RMNCLDYO/nextjs-postgres-drizzle-starter/README.md

 ### 3. Set up environment variables

-Create a `.env` file in the root of your project:
+Create a `.env` file in the root of your project based on the provided `example.env`:

 ```
-# Database
+# PostgreSQL Database Configuration
-DATABASE_URL=postgresql://username:password@localhost:5432/your_database
+DATABASE_URL=postgresql://username:password@localhost:5432/database_name

+# Node Environment (development, production, test)
+NODE_ENV=development
 ```

-**Note:** SSL is enabled by default for database connections.
-If you're using a local development database without SSL, you'll need to modify `lib/db/index.ts` to disable SSL.
+**Note:** SSL configuration is handled automatically based on your environment:
+- In development (`NODE_ENV=development`), self-signed certificates are accepted
+- In production (`NODE_ENV=production`), strict certificate validation is enforced

 ### 4. Set up your database